Lord Edward FitzGerald: American War of Independence

-FitzGerald joined the British Army in 1779 and then became Aide-de-camp on the staff of Lord Rawdon in the southern theatre of the American Revolutionary War.
-He was seriously wounded at the Battle of Eutaw Springs on 8 September 1781, his life being saved by an escaped slave named Tony Small (nicknamed "Faithful Tony", see Black Loyalist).
-FitzGerald commissioned a portrait of Tony Small by John Roberts in 1786.
-Lord Edward freed Small and employed him to the end of his life.
+FitzGerald joined the British Army in 1779 and then became aide-de-camp on the staff of Lord Rawdon in the southern theatre of the American Revolutionary War.
+He was wounded in the leg at the Battle of Eutaw Springs on 8 September 1781, and was carried off the field by an escaped slave named Tony Small (see Black Loyalist).
+Small was a free man at the end of the war, and Lord Edward employed him from then on, and the two travelled together back to Europe.
 FitzGerald was evacuated from Charleston, South Carolina in 1782 when the British forces abandoned the city.
-Webb surmises that the success of the American colonists in fighting against regular troops, led him in later years to the conviction that his countrymen in Ireland could cope with them with a similar result.
+Webb surmises that the success of the American colonists in fighting against regular troops led him in later years to the conviction that his countrymen in Ireland could cope with them with a similar result.